gilmoreag2009/localPrimary/README.md

-Threw this together as a quick and dirty way to lock down the SAP Privleges App to a single user.
+Threw this together as a quick and dirty way to lock down the SAP Privileges App to a single user.

 addToAdminGroup.sh - Can be deployed via Jamf Self Service or run locally to add logged in user to to the  _localPrimaryUser group.